solo-io/sqoop/docs/cli/sqoopctl_install_kube.md

 ### Options

 ```
   -d, --dry-run            Dump the raw installation yaml instead of applying it to kubernetes
   -h, --help               help for kube
+  -n, --namespace string   which namespace to install sqoop into (default "sqoop-system")
       --release string     install using this release version. defaults to the latest github release
 ```

 ### Options inherited from parent commands